What is a malaria test?

 During a malaria test, the doctor will most likely inquire about your symptoms as well as about your recent trips.
 If an infection is suspected, your blood will be tested for malaria antibodies.

 A blood test involves drawing a small amount of blood from a hand or vein in the arm using a tiny needle by a healthcare provider.
-Following the insertion of the needle, a little quantity of blood will be collected in a test tube or vial.
+Following the insertion of the needle, a small quantity of blood will be collected in a test tube or vial.
 When the needle goes in or out, you may feel a slight sting.
 This test normally takes five minutes.

 Your blood sample may be examined in one or both of the ways listed below.

-• Smear test for blood: A drop of blood is placed on a specially prepared slide in a blood smear.
+• Smear test for blood : A drop of blood is placed on a specially prepared slide in a blood smear.
 A laboratory technician will check the slide under a microscope for parasites.

-• Rapid diagnostic examination: This test searches for antigens, which are proteins secreted by malaria parasites.
+• Rapid diagnostic examination : This test searches for antigens, which are proteins secreted by malaria parasites.
 It produces results faster than a blood smear, although a blood smear is generally required to confirm a diagnosis.

 How to prepare for the malaria test?